RoseMaster3000/fightorflight-aggro/README.md

 - Things that might not be done in a short period of time:
   - Repel effect.(It's being worked on by the Cobblemon team according to their roadmap.)
   - Attack Position for Poke Staff(not available currently.
 It is quite difficult.)
-  - Limit the number of pokemon in combat(It's a little bit difficult to check, )
+  - Limit the number of pokemon in combat(It's a little bit difficult to check)
 - Long term plans:
   - Give more special effects to different moves.
   - Special effect for abilities like aftermath,bulletproof,soundproof,etc.